-This guide will explain how to deploy a static single page ReactJS application on one of our shared web hosting or business web hosting accounts.
+This guide will explain how to deploy a static single-page ReactJS application on one of our shared web hosting or business web hosting accounts.
 A shared web hosting account is a perfect destination for deploying static apps for your portfolio or for hosting your entire developer portfolio site itself.
-This is an easy way to put your code on the web and to use the domain of your choice to make your portfolio have a more professional appearance.
-In order to continue with this guide, you will want to be familiar with or already using Facebook’s App creation tool called create-react-app to create your project.
+This is an easy way to put your code on the web and use your choice's domain to make your portfolio have a more professional appearance.
+To continue with this guide, you will want to be familiar with or already using Facebook's App creation tool called create-react-app to create your project.

 This guide is intended for information purposes only.
-Please consult with your web developer for more support on your development project as this is not covered with the Hostwinds Tiers Of Support
+Please consult with your web developer to support your development project, as this is not covered with the Hostwinds Tiers Of Support.

-There are a few other items that you will need in order to follow along with this guide.
+There are a few other items that you will need to follow along with this guide.

 First: You will need a shared or shared business hosting account with Hostwinds